+Academic Integrity:

-Academic Integrity: Plagiarism is passing off someone else's work as your own and will not be tolerated.
+Plagiarism is passing off someone else's work as your own and will not be tolerated.
 Students are expected to write their own original work and to give credit in the form of footnotes (i.e. citations) for any material that is not their own.
-I only expect you to cite the films, the assigned readings, and our discussions.
-If you use any outside material you MUST cite it properly and include that in your Works Cited page.
-Plagiarized papers will be given an automatic "0" with no possibility of a rewrite.
-For larger assignments, this will most likely result in a failing grade for the entire course.
+Plagiarized assignments will be given an automatic "0" with no possibility of a rewrite.
 Violations will be brought to the immediate attention of the Dean of Students and adjudicated in accordance with the NJIT Honor Code.
-You will be expected to submit all of your written work through Turnitin on Canvas.